 You can bring all of the evidence you like to the table, it won’t make a scrap of difference.
 If all else fails for the narcissist and they cannot deny their words or actions, they will play the victim to showcase why none of it is their fault.

-Here are the many ways that a narcissist will execute their lack of accountability in relationships.
+Here are the many ways that the narcissist’s lack of accountability in relationships is executed.

 One of the most famous narcissist tactics for lack of accountability in relationships is projection.
 You know all of those times where the narcissist has blamed you for the very things that they were doing?
 That’s projection.

 You feel so confused as to how they could possibly accuse you of doing what you both know they’ve just done.
 Your head is spinning and you expend all of your energy into trying to defend yourself.
 You try to reason with the narcissist that you’re a good person and that you’d never do those things.